Non-Gaussianity in SMICA: Independent power spectrum and conditioned bispectrum estimation

 where $A$ is the mixing matrix and $N$ is the noise covariance matrix, both estimated by SMICA. $Y$ instead represents the observed frequency maps in harmonic space, hence is a set of $N_{\text{freq}}$ $a_{lm}$'s.
 The GLS solution is sub-optimal, but it allows for a fast comparison between the different approaches.

-In figure~\ref{fig:res2:fnl} we show the results obtained with our multi-frequency multi-component binned bispectrum estimator and with the standard binned bispectrum estimator for a masked sky using the same mask of section~\ref{sec:sim}.
-In the two cases, we recover consistent results: $f_{\text{NL}}=99\pm290$ for the first one and $f_{\text{NL}}=6\pm280$ for the second.
-These large error bars might surprise since the current constraint on $f_{\text{NL}}$ for the local shape is $\sigma(f_{\text{NL}})=5$ given by the analysis of the Planck data \cite{ Jung_2025}, but it is important to note that that limit was obtained via a combined temperature and E-mode analysis going up to $\ell_{\text{max}}=2500$, while here we have E only and $\ell_{\text{max}}=100$.
+In figure~\ref{fig:res2:fnl} we show the results obtained with our multi-frequency multi-component binned bispectrum estimator and with the standard binned bispectrum estimator for different masks.
+In the two cases, we recover consistent results.
+This was expected as we are working with a simplified foreground model, in which case the GLS filter efficiently removes foreground residuals from the CMB map.
+With a more complex sky, our approach is expected to be more robust and more efficient in detecting deviations from the idealized model, as the foregrounds are already included in the analysis.
+The large error bars in figure~\ref{fig:res2:fnl} might surprise since the current constraint on $f_{\text{NL}}$ for the local shape is $\sigma(f_{\text{NL}})=5$ given by the analysis of the Planck data \cite{ Jung_2025}, but it is important to note that that limit was obtained via a combined temperature and E-mode analysis going up to $\ell_{\text{max}}=2500$, while here we have E only and $\ell_{\text{max}}=100$.
+Moreover, in this analysis we have not included the linear correction term, which is required to obtain optimal error bars if isotropy is broken, as is the case here because of the mask and anisotropic foregrounds.

-As in section~\ref{sec:res2:B} we show the results obtained for the squeezed configuration in figure~\ref{fig:res2:d_loc_e} and figure~\ref{fig:res2:s_loc_e} and the results for the equilateral configuration in figure~\ref{fig:res2:d_eq_e} and figure~\ref{fig:res2:s_eq_e}.
+As in section~\ref{sec:res2:B} we show the results obtained for the foregrounds in the squeezed configuration in figure~\ref{fig:res2:d_loc_e} and figure~\ref{fig:res2:s_loc_e} and the results in the equilateral configuration in figure~\ref{fig:res2:d_eq_e} and figure~\ref{fig:res2:s_eq_e}.
 In the E-mode polarization case the significance of the squeezed configuration over the equilateral one is much more evident for the two foregrounds.
 Indeed, the squeezed configuration is recovered without any bias for both dust and synchrotron, while the equilateral bispectrum of the foregrounds has a lower amplitude that tends to zero.
+It is interesting to compare our results with those obtained in~\cite{Coulton_2019} for the SPASS $2.3$~GHz, Planck PR3 $30-857$~GHz and IRAS $3$~THz maps.
+The authors find no evidence of polarized synchrotron bispectra, consistent with our findings.
+Moreover, they report no evidence for cross-bispectra between dust and synchrotron emission.
+This assumption underlies our method and appears to be valid, as we recover the foreground bispectra without bias.
+Finally, they also agree that the dust bispectrum exhibits its strongest signal in the squeezed configuration.

 With this method, we have effectively shifted the standard analysis of non-Gaussianity to frequency channel maps, dealing simultaneously with multiple components.
 This will allow us to constrain primordial non-Gaussianity without any gaussian assumption on the distribution of the primordial fluctuations, while coherently removing the non-gaussian signal produced by the foregrounds.
 In the standard analysis of primordial non-Gaussianity there is no propagation of the error of the component separation step.
 However, our approach allows us to coherently incorporate it into the bispectrum analysis.